HBF Practical Info & Deadlines

 - 5 October 2020: NFF+HBF Co-production scheme

-As per January 2017 the HBF provides support to talented filmmakers from countries listed on the HBF list of eligible countries.
+As per January 2017 the HBF provides support to talented filmmakers from countries as specified in the HBF list of eligible countries.
 This list includes countries from Latin-America, the Middle East, Africa, Asia and Eastern Europe, and is roughly based on the DAC-list of the OECD and the lowest ranking countries on the World Free Press Index.

-The HBF also provides support to feature films by filmmakers from a country on the HBF list of eligible countries, who are living in diaspora (e.g. dual nationality, refugee status or residency permit) in a non-eligible country.
+The HBF also provides support to feature films by filmmakers who are originally from a country on the HBF list of eligible countries, but are currently living in diaspora (e.g. dual nationality, refugee status or residency permit) in a non-eligible country.
 Please note priority is given to films that are majority shot in an eligible country.

 The HBF asks for a few things in return for its support, after a supported film is finished.
 Firstly the World, International or Benelux premiere of the film should take place at International Film Festival Rotterdam, and no screening fees should be charged.
 The Benelux rights of the film remain with the rights-holder of the film.
 However, if no distribution agreement with a Benelux distributor is concluded within six months after the World premiere of the film, the Benelux exploitation rights are transferred to HBF.
 The HBF also asks non-exclusive world VOD rights of the film, to ensure that the film can at some point (after potential exclusive deals) be included in online IFFR curated content.